Cisgender: English

-In English, the term cisgender was coined in 1994 in a Usenet newsgroup about transgender topics.
-On that newsgroup, Dana Defosse, then a graduate student, sought a way to refer to non-transgender people that avoided marginalizing transgender people or implying that transgender people were an other.
-Three decades later, in a personal essay, Defosse said she didn't intend the word as an insult.
-She says she doesn't believe the word cisgender "caused problemsit only revealed them."
+The term cisgender was coined in English in 1994 in a Usenet newsgroup about transgender topics as Dana Defosse, then a graduate student, sought a way to refer to non-transgender people that avoided marginalizing transgender people or implying that transgender people were an other.
+John Hollister used it that same year.
+In 1995, Carl Buijs used it, apparently coining it independently.

+Academic use

-The terms cisgender and cissexual were used in a 2006 article in the Journal of Lesbian Studies and Serano's 2007 book Whipping Girl, after which the term gained some popularity among English-speaking activists and scholars.
+Medical academics use the term and have recognized its importance in transgender studies since the 1990s.
+After the terms cisgender and cissexual were used in a 2006 article in the Journal of Lesbian Studies and Serano's 2007 book Whipping Girl, the former gained further popularity among English-speaking activists and scholars.
+Cisgender was added to the Oxford English Dictionary in 2015, defined as "designating a person whose sense of personal identity corresponds to the sex and gender assigned to him or her at birth (in contrast with transgender)".
+Perspectives on History states that since this inclusion, the term has increasingly become common usage.

+Social media

+In the late 1990s, cisgender was popularized on USENET by Laura Blake, who used it prolifically when debating with other users and emphasized the term's linguistic grounding in social constructionism.
+Blake's concept of a "cisgender ideal" as foundational to transphobia was influential for other transgender Internet users.

 In February 2014, Facebook began offering "custom" gender options, allowing users to identify with one or more gender-related terms from a selected list, including cis, cisgender, and others.
-Cisgender was also added to the Oxford English Dictionary in 2015, defined as "designating a person whose sense of personal identity corresponds to the sex and gender assigned to him or her at birth (in contrast with transgender)".
-Perspectives on History has stated that since this inclusion, the term cisgender has increasingly become common usage.